hperrin/neso/README.md

 Username: root
 Password: [whatever]
 Name: Root
-Email: root@localhost
 ```

 This user will be created with admin privileges and without any onboarding entities (first time setup).
 It will have access to the http://127.0.0.1:5173/user/ user admin app.

 Now you can log out and create a regular user for testing.
-This user will not have admin privileges and will be onboarded with some example projects and tasks.
+This user will not have admin privileges and will be onboarded.

-When you create a regular user, the verification email will pop up in your browser.
-This is what happens in development mode instead of the email actually being sent.
+~~When you create a regular user, the verification email will pop up in your browser.
+This is what happens in development mode instead of the email actually being sent.~~ Verification emails are turned off for simplicity.
+This will eventually change.

 ## Remote Development Server